kmorning/strapi-qeaa/README.md

-# Strapi application
+# Strapi QEAA

-A quick description of your strapi application
+A Strapi backend for the QEAA website